Yuki23329626/lamp-docker/README.md

 ## SQL database password setting

-Export the password permenant by editing the file .bashrc:
+Set the password of database permenantly by editing the file .bashrc:

 ```bash
 vim .bashrc